 If you cannot collect your young pigs when they are aged between seven and eight weeks, this does have a knock on effect on the logistics of the farm and the buildings we use.
 Therefore we do ask for a £2 a day fee per pig per day for every day they stay with us over eight weeks of age.
 Keeping them until they're bigger also means they are that much stronger and more difficult to load.
 Therefore we do advise that you collect within this 7-8 week time frame.

 In terms of transport, you can contain your pigs in one of two ways.
 We generally sell our piglets in pairs; pigs should never be kept alone and unless you have other weaners of the same age it's likely you'll be taking a pair or more.
 At this age a pair can be easily transported in a large dog crate (lined with straw or suchlike) in the back of a car.
 A conventional small livestock trailer is also fine.
+Anything bigger is overkill.
 We will be ready and waiting for you at the arranged time.
-Please don't be alarmed at the noise your weaners will doubtlessly make- it's very normal!
+Please don't be alarmed at the noise your weaners will doubtlessly make when we pick them up and load them into your chosen container- it's very normal!

 Your piglet will either already have been wormed or I will provide you with the correct amount of wormer to sprinkle on their feed when they get home.
 Feed-wise, they will be weaned onto 'sow nuts' which can easily be obtained from Mole Valley.
 Go easy with the quantities- Mangas get hugely fat very easily!
 Follow the guidelines of 1lb of feed per day per month of life up to a maximum of 4lb a day.
 If your pigs are on fresh pasture then cut this down a little.
 Mangas love fruit and veg- windfall apples are a favourite and a fodder beet (not to be confused with shredded sugar beet) will provide them with minutes of fun!
 Ours even enjoy leftover horse and cow hay to snuffle around in.